 All programs in Private School Leadership employ a cohort model.
-In this model, students enroll in the same core classes together throughout the program.
-The cohort model encourages teamwork and collaboration, creates a vibrant learning community, and allows students to develop productive personal, professional and academic bonds that last far beyond the conclusion of the program.
+In this model, students enroll in the same classes at the same time with the same group - with the exception of college-wide electives in the Private School Leadership year-long program.
+The cohort model encourages teamwork and collaboration, creates a vibrant professional learning community, and allows students to develop productive personal, professional and academic bonds that last far beyond the conclusion of the program.
 The strength of the cohort-model is bolstered by the outstanding and diverse attributes of students.
+Cohort members come from diverse racial and ethnic backgrounds, are at different points in their careers holding positions ranging from teacher to head of school, come from different types of schools all over the country and world, and have diverse career goals.

-Independent school and international school educators with three years of full-time work in a school setting, preferably in an independent or international school.
-Qualifying experience may include classroom teaching, work in student or residential life, counselling, and/or work in admission, development, technology, or operational areas of the school experience.
-A bachelor's degree from an accredited college or university is required.
+Admissions Eligibility Independent school and international school educators with three or more years of full-time work experience in a school, which may include teaching, admissions, student life, development, or other administrative roles are eligible.
+Experience in public, charter, parochial, private, independent, or international schools may count toward the total years of experience as long as the candidate meets all other requirements.
+A bachelor's degree from an accredited college or university is needed to apply.